loyjoy/welcome/documentation/DYNAMIC_LANDING_PAGE.md

 Here, `loyjoy-process` is the URL parameter we chose to determine which process to `boot`. `getParameterByName` is simply a function that gets us the value of URL paramter.

-## 5. Second option: switching Experiences in LoyJoy
+## 5. Second option: switching experiences in LoyJoy

 When booting LoyJoy, we can hand over arbitrary parameters: